jrt47/simple-chiptune-tracker/README.md

 ## User Stories

+- As a user, I want to be able to create a new track
+- As a user, I want to be able to set the name of my track
-- As a user, I want to be able to add a note to an instrument channel
+- As a user, I want to be able to add a note to an instrument channel in my track
 - As a user, I want to be able to mark a note as either staccato or legato
+- As a user, I want to be able to set the pitch of a note in my track
 - As a user, I want to be able to view all the notes placed in my track
-- As a user, I want to be able to edit the pitch of a note in my track
 - As a user, I want to be able to delete a note from my track
+- As a user, I want to be able to choose the duty cycle of the pulse wave instrument tracks
 - As a user, I want to be able to choose the tempo of my track
 - As a user, I want to be able to play my track